scalabli/quo/docs/shell-completion.rst

 The ``type`` value is usually ``plain``, but it can be another value that the completion script can switch on.
-For example, ``file`` or ``dir`` can tell the shell to handle path completion, since the shell is better at that than Click.
+For example, ``file`` or ``dir`` can tell the shell to handle path completion, since the shell is better at that than quo.

 .. code-block:: python